Project ideas from Hacker News discussions.

 📝 Discussion Summary (Click to expand)

-2. Frustration that operating systems don’t expose cable capability data; users want OS‑level warnings/pop‑ups “But there is not standard for usb controllers to present this data to the OS.
-So it’s stuck in the low level firmware and never passed up.
-In theory we could have a popup box that tells you that both your computer and other device support higher speeds/more power, but your cable is limiting it.” – Gigachad
+1. Need for reliable cable diagnostics Users want a tool that surfaces a cable’s eMarker data (voltage, current, supported protocols) and can warn when the cable is the bottleneck.
+“There is not standard for usb controllers to present this data to the OS.
+In theory we could have a popup box that tells you that both your computer and other device support higher speeds/more power, but your cable is limiting it.” — Gigachad

 🚀 Project Ideas